gqi/MRMix/README.md

 Scripts for simulations in this paper (scenarios A, B and C) are available [here](https://github.com/gqi/MRMix/tree/master/simulations).

-Scripts for data analysis in this paper is available [here](https://github.com/gqi/MRMix/tree/master/data_analysis).
+Scripts for data analysis in this paper are available [here](https://github.com/gqi/MRMix/tree/master/data_analysis).
 A brief introduction is available [here](https://github.com/gqi/MRMix/wiki).